Abnormal Chicken Eggs: Why & What They Mean

 No Shell

-An egg with no shell is quite a find.
+As far as abnormal chicken eggs go, an egg with no shell is quite a find.
 You’ll look into the nesting box and see a rubbery-looking egg shape with a clearly visible yolk.
 If you pick it up and hold it, you’ll find it’s fairly durable, but there is no eggshell at all.

 An egg with no shell, also known as a shell-less egg, is rare.
-But almost all chicken-keepers will find one at one time or another.
+But almost all chicken keepers will find one at one time or another.

 This occurs because the pullet is just starting to lay and its body is sorting out the kinks along the way.
 It can also be an indicator of a disease or infection.
 It may be a dietary issue or an indicator that your flock needs more vitamin D or calcium in their feed.